 For no one can lay any foundation other than the one already laid, which is Jesus Christ.
 If anyone builds on this foundation using gold, silver, costly stones, wood, hay or straw, their work will be shown for what it is, because the Day will bring it to light.
-It will be revealed with fire, and the fire will test the quality of each person’s work. – 1 Corinthians 3:11-13 NIV
+It will be revealed with fire, and the fire will test the quality of each person’s work.1 Corinthians 3:11-13 NIV

 As a believer, how I live this life has important consequences for eternity.
 Am I investing in the kingdom of God, living my life to honor God and advance the kingdom?
-Or am I living for self and today?
+Or am I living for myself and today?
 Don’t be a builder who will stand ashamed of his workmanship at the end; entering heaven singed by the flames.
 Instead, build your house on the foundation of Christ so that at the end you will hear “Well done, good and faithful servant.
 Enter into your reward.”

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.